Cheryl B. Engelhardt: Career

-Engelhardt is a singer, songwriter, composer, musician, speaker, and music industry career speaker and career coach.
+Engelhardt is a singer, songwriter, composer, musician, speaker, music industry career speaker, and career coach.
 She began her music career as an advertising and film composer in NYC, creating jingles for national ad campaigns.
 She then pursued a career as a pop/rock singer/songwriter and had songs placed in television and film as well as touring internationally with her backing band.
-She transitioned into New-Age music and released albums, Luminary, A Seeker's Slumber, and The Passenger.
+She transitioned into New-Age music and released the albums Luminary, A Seeker's Slumber, and The Passenger.
 Luminary was awarded Best New Age Music Album of 2020 by the New Age Music Guide.

 Engelhardt collaborated with Sangeeta Kaur, Danaë Xanthe Vlasse, and Lili Haydn on The Passenger, which was recorded, mixed, and mastered by all women.
 The album was nominated for a Grammy Award for Best New Age, Ambient, or Chant Album in 2022.

 Engelhardt was asked to compose a song by the Social Justice Choir she participated in, Voices 21C.
-Inspired by Martin Luther King Jr.'s 1967 speech, Beyond Vietnam: A Time To Break Silence, she composed, The Listening which was recorded by Donzaleigh Abernathy (Martin Luther King Jr.'s goddaughter) and Washington DC-based activist and spoken word artist, Wes Felton.
+Inspired by Martin Luther King Jr.'s 1967 speech, Beyond Vietnam: A Time To Break Silence, she composed, The Listening which was recorded by Donzaleigh Abernathy (Martin Luther King Jr.'s goddaughter) and Washington, DC–based activist and spoken word artist, Wes Felton.
 The recording premiered in People Magazine and was featured in Harper's Bazaar.

-She is a music entertainment industry speaker, moderating panels at SXSW, ASCAP EXPO, DIY Musician, Disc Makers, and Universities, and others.
-Her coaching program, In the Key of Success provides career coaching for individuals assisting them in attaining their goals.
+She is a music entertainment industry speaker, moderating panels at SXSW, ASCAP EXPO, DIY Musician, Disc Makers, universities, and others.
+Her coaching program, In the Key of Success provides career coaching for individuals, assisting them in attaining their goals.